Canada’s largest street festival, Taste of the Danforth, kicks off its 25th annual celebration once more on Friday.

-A few highlights for this year include the Celebrity Stage with performances by Cuban Bands, Aboriginal singers, over 40 Bollywood dancers, as well as the Mr. & Miss Asia Toronto Pageant Competition.
+A few highlights for this year include the Celebrity Stage with performances by Cuban Bands, Aboriginal singers, and over 40 Bollywood dancers, as well as the Mr. & Miss Asia Toronto Pageant Competition.

-Establishments from along the Danforth will be offering ‘Tasting Menus’ for no more than $6 so everyone can enjoy a selection of tasty multi-ethnic delights.
+Dining establishments from along the Danforth will be offering ‘Tasting Menus’ for no more than $6 so everyone can enjoy a selection of tasty multi-ethnic delights.